US stocks drift around their record heights as Wall Street braces for an update on inflation

 One way companies can make their stock prices appear less expensive is to deliver bigger profits.

-AMC Entertainment rose 6% to shave its loss for the year so far, which came into the day at 26.4% after it reported better results for the spring than analysts expected.
-The movie-theater chain said each customer paid more for their tickets than ever before, while also spending more on food and drinks.
+AMC Entertainment rose 3.2% to shave its loss for the year so far, which came into the day at 26.4% after it reported better results for the spring than analysts expected.
+The theater chain said moviegoers paid more for their tickets per person than ever before, while also spending more on food and drinks.

-TKO Group Holdings climbed 5.7% after reaching a deal to distribute the full slate of its 13 marquee UFC numbered events, along with 30 “Fight Nights” on the Paramount+ streaming platform.
-Paramount Skydance's stock edged down by 0.1%.
+TKO Group Holdings climbed 8% after reaching a deal to distribute the full slate of its 13 marquee UFC numbered events, along with 30 “Fight Nights” on the Paramount+ streaming platform.
+Paramount Skydance's stock fell 1.6%.

-Nvidia and Advanced Micro Devices helped push the market upward after a U.S. government official confirmed that the two agreed to share 15% of their revenues from chip sales to China with the U.S. government.
+Nvidia and Advanced Micro Devices advanced after a U.S. government official confirmed that the two agreed to share 15% of their revenues from chip sales to China with the U.S. government.
 The two had said in July that Washington would allow them to resume sales of their advanced H20 and MI308 chips, which are used in artificial intelligence development, in China but didn't reveal the 15% cut.
-Nvidia added 0.4%, and AMD climbed 3.3%.
+Nvidia added 0.4%, and AMD climbed 2.6%.

 In stock markets abroad, indexes were mixed amid mostly modest movements across Europe and Asia.